splunk/observability-workshop/docs/modules/module1/service_bureau.md

    ![Billing and Usage](../images/M1-l7-9.jpg)

-   The abovelanding page has three Dashboard groups assigned, shows there is a critical alert that had this team as an adressee and some text and urls with other topics of interest.
+   The above landing page has three Dashboard groups assigned, shows there is a critical alert that had this team as an adressee and some text and urls with other topics of interest.

    ***